atovpeko/docs/ingest-and-migrate/index.md

 import OpenSupportRequest from "versionContent/_partials/_migrate_open_support_request.mdx"

-# Migrate your data to Timescale Cloud
+# Migrate and ingest data

+Ipsum lorem.

+## Migrate data

 You have chosen to migrate your data to Timescale Cloud, thank you.
 Depending on the amount of data you need to migrate, and the amount of downtime you can afford, we offer the following ways to migrate